shinefield/mangoszerocontent/README.md

 License
 -------
-**mangos-zero-database** is released for free under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike license.
+**mangos-zero database** is released for free under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike license.
 The file `LICENSE.md` **must** be a part of any redistributable packages made from this software.
 No licenses should be removed from this software if you are